eth-sri/soltix/README.md

 A basic introduction to the most important framework commands is given below.
 A technical overview on what these commands do is described at the end of this document in the [technical details](#technical-details) section.

+### Docker-specifics

+The commands described below have the same form regardless of whether you use the Docker image or a native installation.
+When using Docker, they are started with the "docker run" command.
+Because state is not persisted in the container, command sequences such as:

+        docker run ./soltix/bin/generate-contract-set.sh ... <output-directory>
+        docker run ./test-env-truffle/bin/run-all-tests.sh <output-directory>

+would normally fail due to the contract set getting purged when the generation command ends.
+In order to address this, a local filesystem directory can be mounted as container volume to store contracts - this is also desirable when working on test code (log files are unfortunately not available on the host yet).

+To store contracts in the host's current working directory ($PWD) and address them from the container by using a "/VOL" prefix, the following example commands generate and execute a contract set containing one contract ($PWD/TMP):

+        docker run --mount type=bind,source=$PWD,target=/VOL soltix ./soltix/bin/generate-contract-set.sh 1 1 1 1 1 1 /VOL/TMP --complete
+        docker run --mount type=bind,source=$PWD,target=/VOL soltix ./test-env-truffle/bin/run-all-tests.sh /VOL/TMP 0

 ### Introduction